-- Wipe down baseboards to clear any dust and carefully tape all baseboards, ceilings and molding so they don’t accidentally get paint on them.
+- Carefully use painters tape to tape all baseboards, ceilings and molding so they don’t accidentally get paint on them.
 Once you’re a more experienced painter, you won’t need to do this.

-First, you’ll want to start on one wall- paint the tops and bottoms on your walls using your paint brush.
-Having a wedge brush is a huge help because you an really get a smooth line next to the bottom baseboard and ceiling.
+First, you’ll want to start on one wall- trim the top and bottom on your wall using your paint brush.
+Having a wedge brush is a huge help because you can really get a smooth line next to the bottom baseboard and ceiling.

 Second, you’ll also want to do the corners with the brush.
 You can’t get into the corners with just a roller.

-Last, load up that roller and start rolling.
+Last, load up that paint roller and paint walls!
 Make sure to keep adding paint to your roller.